NAppazeller/Election_Analysis/README.md

 ![](https://github.com/NAppazeller/Election_Analysis/blob/main/Resources/County%20Vote%20Image.jpg)

 * Which county had the largest number of votes?
-  * *Denver county had the largest number of votes at 306,055*
+  * *Denver county had the largest voter turnout with a total of 306,055 votes*

 * Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.